RittmanMead/md_to_conf/README.md

 ### Environment Variables

-To use it, you will need your Confluence username, password and organisation name.
+To use it, you will need your Confluence username, API key and organisation name.
-If you use Google Apps to sign in to Confluence, you can still have a username & password for your Confluence account.
-Just logout and follow the "Unable to access your account?" link from the sign in page, which lets you set a new password.
+To generate an API key go to [https://id.atlassian.com/manage/api-tokens](https://id.atlassian.com/manage/api-tokens).

 You will also need the organization name that is used in the subdomain.
 For example the URL: `https://fawltytowers.atlassian.net/wiki/` would indicate an organization name of **fawltytowers**.